 At Arnold & Itkin, we are uniquely qualified to help you seek justice.
 We represented 27 crewmembers of the Deepwater Horizon, the catastrophic 2010 explosion that signified one of the largest oil spills in recordable history.
-We are proud to stand up for the rights of those victimized in this tragic accident and we continue to protect the victims of all who suffer injury or death because of an oil rig explosion.
+We are proud to stand up for the rights of those victimized by this tragic accident, and we continue to protect the victims of all who suffer injury or death because of an oil rig explosion.

 "My thoughts are that I have the best.
 I knew I was going to win because I had them on my side.
 Because I had the best lawyers, that was it.
 That’s what I felt in my heart.
 They were the best, and I hired the best—and they provided for the best.
 They looked out for me, number one."- Russell P.

 Deepwater Horizon Clients Discuss What It Was Like Working with Us